Several factors can influence the participation rate from the creation of the survey to the launch:

 - The surveys' frequency: make sure that the number of questions asked is consistent with your sending frequency.
 If you set a weekly frequency, make sure you have a maximum of 5 questions - 8 questions for bi-monthly or monthly surveys.
 To choose the right frequency, see the article: Setting the frequency of surveys.

 - Reminders: depending on the length of your surveys, set one or two reminders.
-Supermood automatically sends these reminders only to people who have not yet responded: no risk of unwanted reminders!
+Supermood sends these reminders only to people who have not yet responded: no risk of unwanted reminders!

 - Recipients: make sure you choose your recipient list carefully.